cyberbikepunk/posts/micro_cv.md

 # Micro-CV

 If you want to see the long version, please send me an email.
-I'm a part of [cogeeks][cogeeks], a conglomerate of freelance developers in Berlin.
+I'm a part of [cogeeks][http://cogeeks.com], a conglomerate of freelance developers in Berlin.
 There are more micro-CVs on the website.

 ## Personal info
 * Born in 1975 in Paris, currently in Berlin